wevote/WeVoteCordova/README.md

     UIActivityIndicatorViewStyle topActivityIndicatorStyle = UIActivityIndicatorViewStyleWhite;

 The second at about line 102:
+-->

     _activityView.center = CGPointMake(parentView.bounds.size.width / 2, parentView.bounds.size.height / 1 );
 to

     _activityView.center = CGPointMake(parentView.bounds.size.width / 2, parentView.bounds.size.height * 1 / 5 );

+### Authentication to Facebook and Twitter in the Simulators

+**Android:** Works fine!

+**iOS with Facebook:** Facebook auth usually does not work -- depending on complicated circumstances.
+It is possible to test Facebook auth with a local build -- you can use your USB tethered physical device to load your latest bundle.js onto the phone, then unplug the phone, and run your test directly through the internet.

+**iOS with Twitter:** It is usable, but not very elegant.
+There is a QuickTime movie in this repository that shows the login steps (`docs/images/TwitterSignIn4.mov`) -- you can play it on your Mac.
+Another note: if you click "Sign in with Twitter" and get a blank redirect screen, close it and try again.
+It seems to always work on the second try.

 ----------
 ## Other documentation pages: